huaminghuangtw/Evergreen-Notes/Permanent-Notes/how-to-make-your-own-energy-bars.md

 ## Steps

 1. Use a rice cooker if you have one.
 Boil the rice, water, coconut oil, cinnamon, and coconut sugar.
 Let it boil until all of the water has been absorbed.
-2. Fold the cream cheese into the rice while it's still warm.
+2. Fold the cream cheese into the rice while it’s still warm.
 3. Mix in the agave nectar and blend thoroughly.
 4. Pour into a three-liter plastic bag with a zip lock.
 Flatten the bag and leave in the fridge overnight to let it cool.
 5. Take the bag out of the fridge and cut/slice the rice mix into 5 cm × 5 cm squares.
 Wrap the squares in aluminum foil.